andygoo/Easy-Image-Classification/README.md

   $VALIDATION_DIR/cat/cat.JPG
   ...
 ```

+Before you can start training make sure you have keras with tensorflow as its backend and matplotlib.
 Finally to train the dataset I made a program where it will help me easily retrain and finetune the vgg16 and vgg19
 models.
 Finetuning only occurs up to the last convolutional block for each model.